-It’s 2017, so it’s almost unbelievable that we’re still talking about division of labor in a household.
-In theory, we all understand that (when discussing heterosexual relationships) men and women should share their load.
+It’s hard to believe that the conversation surrounding the division of labor in a household is still a topic worthy of discussion.
+In theory, we all understand that partners in any relationship should share the load when it comes to household chores and other tasks.
 Marriage should all be smooth sailing, filled with chore division and mutual effort.
-But there’s a big divide from where we are in theory and where we are in reality—and it can drastically affect your marriage.
+Right?
+Well, there’s a big divide from where we are in theory and where we are in reality—and it can end up drastically affecting your marriage.

-The consequences of this unequal distribution are huge—best not to underestimate the impact they can have on your marriage.
-Most people say that equal distribution of chores is key to relationship success and almost two thirds of couples say they argue about them at least once a week.
+The consequences of this unequal distribution are huge, and it's best not to underestimate the impact they can have on your marriage.
+Most people say that equal distribution of chores is key to relationship success, and almost two-thirds of couples say they argue about them at least once a week.
 Even when you think you can handle it, eventually resentment builds.
 In fact, disagreements over chores are even cited as grounds for divorce.

 So what can you do?
-Well, as you head towards marriage, set some ground rules.
-Now that you know that part of the issue is women assuming the mental responsibility, talk about it with your partner.
-Explain that both of you need to be keeping track of what needs to be done around the house—and not just wait until the other person brings it up.
+Well, as you head towards marriage, or if you're looking to begin the conversation with your spouse about division of labor, start by setting some ground rules.
+Now that you know that part of the issue is one partner assuming the mental responsibility more than the other, talk about it with your partner.
+Explain that both of you need to be keeping track of what needs to be done around the house instead of just waiting until the other person brings it up.
 There are even list-making apps that can help, allowing you both to brain dump what needs to be done and then access the list, rather than nagging each other.

 Take action to discuss your concerns with your partner if you feel yourself deferring to stereotypical gender roles—and call your partner on it if they're doing the same.
 Your relationship needs equality to keep resentment from growing, and you deserve to have a partner who’s really helping you.